jason-28/Learning-Note/SQL/The JOIN operation.md

 ## List every match with the goals scored by each team as shown,Sort your result by mdate, matchid, team1 and team2.

+    SELECT mdate,
+    team1,SUM(CASE WHEN teamid=team1 THEN 1 ELSE 0 END) AS score1,
+    team2,SUM(CASE WHEN teamid=team2 THEN 1 ELSE 0 END) AS score2
+    FROM game JOIN goal ON matchid = id
+    GROUP BY mdate,team1,team2